-Gagosian Gallery is pleased to announce an exhibition of recent sculpture by Robert Therrien, his first in Los Angeles for more than a decade.
+Gagosian Gallery is pleased to present an exhibition of sculpture and drawings by Robert Therrien, his first in Los Angeles for more than a decade.

 Robert Therrien: The Causal Link to the (Un)Real

 In honor of the extraordinary life of Robert Therrien (1947–2019), Aimee Gabbard writes about her time with the artist and explores his lifelong interest in photography.